What Dog Breeds are Restricted From Flying Cargo?

 • Tibetan spaniel

-* Keep in mind that this is not a comprehensive list of restricted breeds.
+*This is not a comprehensive list of restricted breeds and is only intended to show examples of brachycephalic breeds.
 Make sure you call the airline before you book your tickets to confirm your dog can fly.

 Boxers are a popular breed that aren't allowed to fly in the cargo area of a plane.